 In 2022, the Global Peace Index ranked Austria the fifth most peaceful country on this earth!
 That’s pretty hard to beat (unless you are in Iceland, New Zealand, Ireland, or Denmark).
 With over 17 million tourists visiting each year, Vienna sees a lot of travelers, and yet is still one of the safest cities, with one of the lowest crime rates in the world.

-We visited Vienna in December to take full advantage of its legendary Christmas Markets.
-Our visit was part of our Family Gap Year (what is a Family Gap Year?) when our kids were 5 and 8.
 In over a month of running all over town we never once felt unsafe or worried about our environment.
 We found the locals to be friendly and helpful, despite the fact that our German skills are rusty (Waker) and non-existent (Cynthia).

 This article may contain affiliate links, which means we may earn a small commission if a reader clicks through and makes a purchase.
 As an Amazon Associate, we earn from qualifying purchases at no additional cost to you.
 All our recommendations are our own and are in no way influenced by any advertiser or commercial initiative.